Hereinafter the “Policy”.

-Below, we would like to describe in more detail the main categories of personal data processing, the scope of which relates to the purpose of processing as described in this Policy.
+Below, we would like to describe in more details the main categories of personal data processing, the scope of which relates to the purpose of processing as described in this Policy.

 a) Performing our legal obligations

-In the provision of our services, we are obliged to perform the duties following from legal and professional regulations.
+While performing our services, we are obliged to comply with our statutory and professional regulations.
 For this reason, we are obliged to process your personal data in accordance with the law to ensure compliance of our activities and proper provision of our services.

 b) Performance of contractual obligations